-Purpose: To provide a procedural overview and reference resource for the cataloging and processing of kits at Fogler Library.
+Purpose: To provide an overview for the cataloging and processing of kits at Fogler Library.

 Scope and Definition

 Historically there were two categories of items which can be treated as kits: